swackhamer/vt_notification_puller/README.md

 # Kibana

 The kibana folder has dashboards, saved searches, and visualizations that you can pull into your own Kibana instance.
-A preview of a dashboard which includes some of the visualizations includes is shown below.
+The dashboard included is shown below which shows many of the visualizations as well.

 ![Sample Dashboard](kibana/kibana.png?raw=true "Sample Dashboard")